VueTubeApp/VueTube/readme.md

 </h2>

 VueTube is and always will be free and open source, but you can support our devs with a donation that will help to maintain the project and develop new features.
 Every kind of help is welcome!
-These are the donating options avaiable:
+These are the donating options available:

 [Donate on Ko-Fi.com](https://ko-fi.com/vuetube) (Official)